Waiting For The Salmon Take

 All Fishing Hooks Need Pressure To Be Set

 All salmon are masters at shaking out a half set hook and they will usually do that in under 30 seconds following contact if you've not got enough early weight onto the hook points.
-There's nothing illogical about what I've just stated and thousands more salmon would be landed in Scotland each year if a more logical approach was taken as currently there will at best a 35% 'take to landed salmon' hooking ratio across the Scottish rivers.
+There's nothing illogical about what I've just stated and thousands more salmon would be landed in Scotland each year if a more logical approach was taken as currently there will at best be a 35% 'take to landed salmon' hooking ratio across all of the Scottish rivers.

 Fish A Tight Spinning Reel Clutch

 With the 'deadly' & popular ABU Toby 'Salmo' spinning lure it is important that you fish initially with a tight enough clutch as early weight onto the hook points within the first 10 seconds of contact is crucial or your salmon will be gone.
 The big hook on a 'Salmo' is not going home with anything but good firm early pressure when the take occurs.
 A snatched strike is counter productive as it's likely to whip the lure right out of the salmon's mouth so putting a good steady solid bend on the rod is the best way to set the hook.
 Once you've put sufficient weight onto the hook then simply loosen off your clutch to play the fish.
 You've more time than you'll realise to loosen off the clutch after you've set the hook before the salmon starts to properly fight.